darosior/reckless/README.md

    "Making /home/darosior/test-dir/plugins/rebalance/rebalance.py executable",
    "Reloaded plugins from lightningd",
-   "Waiting for a second to check if the brand new pluginhas been loaded", "Active plugins : pay, autoclean, bug.py, rebalance.py" ]
+   "Waiting for a second to check if the brand new pluginhas been loaded", "Active plugins : pay, autoclean, reckless.py, rebalance.py" ]
 ```
 *(lightning-cli escapes the `\n`s so I used a list)*

-There is a little trick with installing plugins with `bug`.
-As you may know, they have to be executable to be usable: for now `bug` (inefficiently) tries to guess which file to make executable.
+There is a little trick with installing plugins with `reckless`.
+As you may know, they have to be executable to be usable: for now `reckless` (inefficiently) tries to guess which file to make executable.
 It can lead to strange behaviors if it's wrong.

 ## A note on managers
 Package managers have led to severe flaws in the past, and especially in Bitcoin space.
 C-lightning plugins are direclty connected to `lightningd` and manage funds, please be sure of what you are installing.
 That's why the installation is in two stades (`search` then `install`(only url)).
 That's why there is a `human_url` entry in the search results.
-That's also why this plugin is named `bug` :-).
+That's also why this plugin is named `reckless` :-)..

 ## Licence
 BSD 3-clause-clear